 Subsections

-10. An RGS Data Processing and Analysis Primer (Command Line)
+10. RGS Data Processing (Command Line and GUI)

 Many files are associated with an RGS dataset, and it is easy to be overwhelmed.
 The INDEX.HTM file, and links therein, are viewable with a web browser and will help you navigate the dataset.
 The different types of files are discussed in more detail in Chapter 1.